kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/README.md

 ***

 ## What is what?
-- Features correlation
+- ➡️ Feature correlation:
-- Features selection
+- ➡️ Feature selection:
-- Features importance
+- ➡️ Feature importance:
-- Feature engineering
+- ➡️ Feature engineering: the art of creating new features that were not in the original training set.
 ***

 ## A note on the notebook rendering